brianhouse/art_and_code/NEXT.md

 - lectures are stumbling vs the notes. slides would be better.

+- this should increasingly be about the _quality_ not the code. maybe this is a matter of adding a "design considerations" section after code or in each assignment

 /

 - still missing map(), seems significant

+//

+Separate "Context", "Code", and "Concept" documents for each one?
+Concept being the design considerations to take into account when coming up with a concept and matching it to form?

 ### idea